ELG-Foundation/Hospital-Management/README.md

 ## Support

-If you need any assistance or have any questions, please feel free to contact us at support@elghospitalmanagement.com.
+If you need any assistance or have any questions, please feel free to contact us at support@elg.foundation.